landonr/fightcamp-take-home-challenge-ios/README.md

 ## Requirements

-- Must compile (No Errors, No Warnings)
+- Must compile (No Errors or warnings)
 - Swift (No Objective-C)
 - UIKit (Not ready for SwiftUI yet!)
 - Layout is done programmatically (No storyboards or nibs)